Please make sure you check the timetable carefully and regularly before your examination(s).

 This should be at least three weeks before the start of the affected exam period.

-- Submit the form and accompanying letter to the Chaplaincy for review at least three weeks before the start of the exam period.
+- Please submit the form and accompanying letter (where possible) to the University for review using the online form link above, at least THREE WEEKS before the start of the exam period for which you require religious observance arrangements.

 You will need to apply for each exam period which will be affected.
 The Exams Office will make every attempt to accommodate your requirements wherever possible.
 You will be contacted directly to be advised of the arrangements.